top of page

 TOC.png

 We are developing self-assembled nanocarriers based on rationally modified polysaccharides.
 These carriers possess structural plasticity allowing them to adjust to different environments, encapsulate various hydrophilic and hydrophobic active agents, bring them into either aqueous or lipid environments, and even through cross-phase barriers.
-These nanocarriers are employed as biocompatible systems for delivery of active agents in medicine, food, agriculture and cosmetics.
+These nanocarriers are employed as biocompatible systems for the delivery of active agents in medicine, food, agriculture, and cosmetics.

 (b) Host-guest delivery systems combined with a biopolymer matrix